 Reporting cases of COVID-19 in care settings

 If you suspect or have a coronavirus outbreak in a care setting (one or more resident/s or staff affected), contact Public Health England via 0300 303 8162 (option 9 for a Covid call).

 All cases involving more than one person, or any residents, must also be reported to email@example.com immediately and the team kept informed of any escalations.

 If you have a COVID-19 concern or query affecting your service, or are not receiving email briefings, please contact our Incident Room via ASCCOVID19@somerset.gov.uk.
 You can also phone us on 07790 577338.

-NB – Providers should continue to use Somerset Direct for individual cases / individual escalations at this time.
+Please note – Providers should continue to use Somerset Direct for individual cases / individual escalations that do not relate to COVID-19.

 Guidance on the Coronavirus is changing on a very frequent basis to reflect the latest advice and developing situation.

 Further information of particular interest and relevance to adult social care providers is listed here: